-How to Clear Cache on Mac – A Complete Guide
+How to Clear Cache on macOS Sonoma and Ventura

 Caches are files that your Mac creates when you browse websites and use applications.
 They are supposed to speed up your Mac.
 But if you don't clean them often.
 Over time, they will pile up and take up huge storage space, making your Mac run slower than it should.
-In this article, we'll first explain what cache is on your Mac, why you should clear it, and then give you details on how to clear caches from macOS, applications, and browsers.
+In this article, we'll first explain what cache is on your Mac, why you should empty it, and then give you details on how to clear caches from the system, applications, and popular browsers.

 A cache is a type of temporary memory used to collect temporary data to help your system, browser, and applications load faster in the future.
 For example, when you browse a website, your browser downloads HTML files, images, videos, Java scripts, etc. and stores them in a cache folder.
 Next time you visit the site again, your browser will load the data through the stored cache files without connecting to the network.